rtyley/delete-old-snyk-files/README.md

 ## Creating the GitHub App

+The program needs to run as a GitHub App, rather than a GitHub user.

 ### GitHub App for a single user account

 GitHub defines a [url-format](https://docs.github.com/en/apps/sharing-github-apps/registering-a-github-app-using-url-parameters) for helping create GitHub Apps wih specified permissions.